evanshortiss/fh-mbaas-proxy/README.md

 ### express.static
 In node.js version v0.10 this middleware must be placed **before** _express.static_.
 If not placed before _express.static_ requests will fail to proxy.
 This is not an issue in node.js v4.
-We have not confirmed other middlewares causing issues, but if you suspect that is the case then try placing them **after** this middleware.
+We have not confirmed other middleware causing issues, but if you suspect that is the case then try placing them **after** this middleware.

 ```js